boopathi/boopathi.blog/data/blog/how-to-avoid-logging-sensitive-data-in-graphql.md

 # preferred
 type Query {
   customer: Customer
+  healthStats: HealthStats
 }
 ```

 Where do I get the ID from?
 Every request that asks for customer's information must already be authenticated.
 The token that passes the authentication must have this information along with the privileges or scopes the request can access.
-You can get the customer ID from the decoded token information.
+You can get the customer ID from the **decoded token** information.

-### Marking sensitive inputs with a directive
+### `@sensitive` directive

 We can let the user mark certain input arguments in the GraphQL query to be sensitive.
 But we cannot always rely on the user of the API to make this decision.
 So we have to annotate our server declaring which inputs are sensitive -- i.e., in the schema directly.
 We end up with the following directive --